Matthew Taylor (footballer, born 1981): Portsmouth

 New manager Alain Perrin utilised Taylor as a left midfielder during the 2005–06 season.
 On 29 October 2005, he scored from 40 yards at Sunderland's Stadium of Light, winning the BBC Goal of the Month.
 Spotting the goalkeeper Kelvin Davis off his line, Taylor hit a dipping left-footed half-volley over Davis' head and into the back of the net.
 Portsmouth had been trailing Sunderland 1–0 in the crucial "six-pointer" but Taylor inspired a second half comeback with two goals and two assists in a 4–1 victory.
 When Harry Redknapp returned, Taylor initially retained his attacking role but the arrival of Andrés D'Alessandro on loan and Redknapp's disapproval of Perrin's left-back, Grégory Vignal, meant that Taylor returned to full-back for the latter stages of the season.
-2005–06 could be considered Taylor's breakthrough season as a Premiership footballer.
 In all he played 34 league games, scoring six goals.
-Two of these were crucial penalties; one in the last minute against Sunderland to secure a 2–1 win, and another in an away game at Wigan Athletic on 29 April 2006 to clinch another 2–1 win and survival from relegation.
+Two of these were crucial penalties in 2–1 victories; one in the last minute against Sunderland, and another in an away game at Wigan Athletic on 29 April 2006 to secure survival from relegation.

 His good form for Portsmouth attracted interest from Tottenham Hotspur and Fulham, but he signed a long-term contract with Portsmouth in July 2006.
 In the 2006–07 season, Taylor was a regular in the Portsmouth side on the left of midfield.
 Despite the team's good form, it took until early December for him to score his first league goal, in a game against Aston Villa.
 He then added a second from the penalty spot in the same match before going on to score spectacular volleys in the next two games against Everton and Arsenal.